israelali1424/Series_7_Notes/chapter_8_Retirement and Education Savings Accounts.md

   - **Advantages for Small Businesses:**
     - **Ease of Setup:** SEP IRAs are very easy to establish and maintain.
     - **Flexibility:** They are preferred by small businesses due to their simplicity and administrative efficiency.
+A non-spouse beneficiary who receives distributions from an IRA is required to pay income tax on the distributions on the same basis that the owner would have done, had he/she lived.
+Tax basis in any non-deductible contributions carries over to the beneficiary.